dlicht110/compiler-construction/lecture-1.1.md

 ## Assessment:

 - 54% of the course: 5 Assignments, first is worth 10%, the others 11%.
 (As this is the first time I run this course, there is a small chance that the plan will have to be changed, eg in case we go through the material slower than expected ... it is certainly a good idea to get a good start on the first assignments.)
 To pass an assignment programs need to run and test.
 I also may ask you to explain your solutions to me during office hours.
-Each assignment is graded either as pass (full marks) or fail (no marks).
-The criterion for passing is whether the program performs correctly according to the given specification.
+My default now is that each assignment is graded either as pass (full marks) or fail (no marks), but I may refine this as the course goes on.
+The main criterion for passing is whether the program performs correctly according to the given specification.
   - Assignment 0 (not assessed): [Let me know](mailto:akurz@chapman.edu?subject=Compiler%20Construction,%20Groups) the group you are in.
 Deadline Wed Jan 30 (11:59 pm PST).
   - Assignment 1: [Warm up](https://hackmd.io/s/HyaDeaXzN#).
 Deadline Wed Feb 6 (11:59 pm PST).
   - Assignment 2: [Grammar and Parser for C++](http://www.grammaticalframework.org/ipl-book/assignments/assignment1/assignment1.html).
 Deadline tba